gdenfield/geometry_task/geometry_v2/README.md

 - 'h' to halve the  number of trials in a given block (context)
 - 't' to trigger a 2-minute timeout with a purple background screen (negative reinforcement for shaking)

+## Data and Analyses
+- Data are all stored on the "silvia_ML" computer in rig A, and are backed up to the lab server and my Columbia Google Drive.
+- The **Analysis_scripts** folder contains many .m files that could be useful, but in practice I mostly run _daily_report_2.m_ at the end of each session to see several useful daily summaries of performance.
+The _multi_day_*.m_ files are useful for importing, parsing, and analysing multiple sessions to look for trends across a week or a month, etc.

 ## Equipment
 - MonkeyLogic, running on the silvia_ML computer.
 - National Instruments (NI) DAQ